🇰🇪 Showing results for Kenya. Browse all countries →

 Which Dating App Should You Use in Kenya?

 Platform choice is the single most important decision in Kenyan online dating.
-Here is our honest assessment of each major platform for the Kenyan market:
+Here's our honest assessment of each major platform for this market specifically:

 💑 AfroIntroductions — Best for Serious Relationships

 AfroIntroductions is the strongest platform for serious relationships across all of Kenya.
-Operated by Cupid Media, a legitimate Australian company running over 30 niche dating sites since 2007, it has the largest verified African user base of any platform.
-In Nairobi it is exceptional; in Kisumu, Nakuru, Eldoret, and all 12 cities we cover it maintains a genuine professional user base.
-It accepts M-Pesa directly.
+It's operated by Cupid Media — a legitimate Australian company that's been running niche dating sites since 2007 — and it has the largest verified African user base of any platform.
+In Nairobi it's exceptional.
+In Kisumu, Nakuru, Eldoret, and all 12 cities we cover, it maintains a real professional user base.
+M-Pesa accepted directly.
 Premium is KES 3,200/month.
-It attracts users who are explicitly looking for long-term relationships or marriage.
-If you are serious about finding a partner in Kenya, this is your primary platform.
+The people on it are explicitly looking for long-term relationships or marriage.
+If you're serious about finding a partner in Kenya, this is your primary platform.
+Full stop.

 Read our full AfroIntroductions Kenya review →